Digital Nomad Life in Varna, Bulgaria

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Varna is to search online for rental listings.
 There are many websites that offer listings for apartments, houses, and other types of rental properties in Varna.
 Additionally, you can search for local real estate agents who specialize in Varna rentals.
 These agents can provide you with more information about the rental market in Varna and can help you find the perfect place to live.
 You can also ask friends and family who live in Varna for recommendations on rental properties.
-Finally, you can look for rental listings in local newspapers and magazines," said one person in Varna.
+Finally, you can look for rental listings in local newspapers and magazines," said one expat who made the move to Varna.

 What do I need to know before moving to Varna?